dansheffler/dtsheffler.com/cv.md

 "*Home Colens*," *Meliora* (forthcoming).

-"Warrior, Knight, Gentleman, Saint," *The Classical Teacher* (forthcoming).
+"The Mind of a Gentleman," *The Classical Teacher*, Summer 2022.

 "C.S.
 Lewis on Why We Should Read Old Books," *The Classical Teacher*, Spring 2022.